Configure identity access controls to meet FedRAMP High Impact level

 The information system automatically [FedRAMP Selection: disables] temporary and emergency accounts after [FedRAMP Assignment: 24 hours from last use].

 AC-2 (3) Additional FedRAMP Requirements and Guidance:

 |Employ automated mechanisms to support automatically removing or disabling temporary and emergency accounts after 24 hours from last use and all customer-controlled accounts after 35 days of inactivity.

-Implement account management automation with Microsoft Graph and Azure AD PowerShell.
-Use Microsoft Graph to monitor sign-in activity and Azure AD PowerShell to take action on accounts within the required time frame.
+Implement account management automation with Microsoft Graph and Microsoft Graph PowerShell.
+Use Microsoft Graph to monitor sign-in activity and Microsoft Graph PowerShell to take action on accounts in the required time frame.